Annual account charges

 Online and mobile app share dealing

 including UK and overseas shares*, investment trusts, exchange-traded funds, gilts and bonds.

 |Number of deals in previous month||Charge per deal|

 *There’s an added foreign exchange charge for overseas share deals, depending on deal size.
 See our overseas share dealing page for details.

 If you’d like any share income automatically reinvested, we charge 1% of the trade value (minimum £1, maximum of £10).
 There is no charge to reinvest fund income.
 We’ll reinvest your income once it reaches £10 per holding, or the amount you choose.

 There’s no need to remember to make any payments.
 Each month we’ll automatically take charges from cash in your account.

 If there’s not enough cash in your account, we’ll sell some of your investments to cover charges.
-We’ll charge £1.50 per deal if we have to do this.
+To sell shares, we'll charge £1.50 per deal.
+There is no charge to sell funds.